![]() ![]() |

 flutes.

-My best guess has this flute made around 1879, so it should have been about as perfected as it could get.
-Solid silver and ornately engraved, the original owner thought highly enough of the instrument to have his initials "EWD" engraved on the crown and case, and a later owner added a plaque with the less ornately engraved "W.H." ... or maybe "H.M."?
+My best guess has this flute made around 1875, so it should have been about as perfected as it could get.
+Solid silver and ornately engraved, the original owner thought highly enough of the instrument to have his initials "EWD" engraved on the crown and case.
+A less ornately engraved plaque was added -- I originally thought it was of the initials "W.H." but, now that I've learned that many of these instruments were sold to the British military, I believe I was looking at the plaque upside down and it is properly the property of "H.M."
+Queen Victoria.
 At some point the embouchure was further "perfected" to provide a more acute blowing edge (rather like the modern Julius Baker model Yamaha AC headjoint).
 A rather ugly and kludged-together looking job, it actually plays rather well! |

 ![]() |